IamAyaanSk/servly/README.md

 ## Chalanges faced

-- Setting up the Turborepo
+- Setting up the Turborepo.
   It took some time to understand the overall setup and idea of turborepo, but it was worth it!
 - Implemnting a good type safety in all parts of the repository.
 - Rendering 50k rows simultaneously on frontend.
   To achieve this I implemented virtualization.
 - Ensuring data consistancy.
   Understood the best cases where we should invalidate cache.
+- Memory leaks.
+  Used message pack for performant serialization/deserialization.

+## Author

+### Ayaan Shaikh